swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 ![](fig/git-rstudio-init-02.png)

-To clone a remote repository from Rstudio, follow these steps:
+To clone a remote repository from RStudio, follow these steps:

 ![](fig/git-rstudio-init-03.png)